 - The DeWalt Dws780 has a new initiative from DeWalt with its XPS system that produces a LED light shadow precisely where the saw cut will occur.
 This light shadow system would be the most accurate I have come across to date and really does show exactly where the saw blade will cut.
 Also lets you see what the thickness of the saw cut will be.
-On face value, this appears to be much more accurate than previous laser guides.
+At face value, this appears to be much more accurate than previous laser guides.

 - The motor offers plenty of power at 15 amps and an RPM of 3,800.
 And, although powerful, with its brief soft start feature, the motor runs smooth and quieter than you would expect from a motor that powerful.
-The power cord is routed through the back plate so as not to interfere with any cutting.
+The power cord is routed through the backplate so as not to interfere with any cutting.

-Vertical, Horozontal And Bevel Cutting Limits
+Vertical, Horizontal And Bevel Cutting Limits

 The DeWalt Dws780 gives a combination of cutting angles that aren’t normally on other miter saws.